EbbaGronvall/ebbas-hair/README.md

 ![Log in successfull](documentation/login-success.gif)

 ### Booking page
+``USERSTORY: As a user I can see the available dates and stylists so that I can book/change an appointment.``

 The booking page is a custom django model, form and view.
 The user needs to choose which stylist they want to meet at what day and what time.
 The user is also able to attach a comment to their booking if there is something the stylist need to know ahead of the appointment but this textfield is optional.